InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 In the past sections, we have learned about the responsibilities of TCs;
-ensuring product quality, keeping their community healthy, reducing the barrier to making contributions as well as upleveling the community and advocating the communities needs in their organization.
+ensuring product quality, keeping their community healthy, reducing the barrier to making contributions, upleveling the community and advocating the community's needs in their organization.
 We also talked about how to become a TC and what it takes to fill that role.
 Working as a TC will be demanding but it will also be very fulfilling and will help you amplify your value contribution in your company.

-In that sense, we hope this this video inspired you to set off on a path towards becoming a TC as well.
+In that sense, we hope that this video inspired you to set off on a path towards becoming a TC as well.
 And if you're doubt, why not just try it out?

 We also hope that this video will help your organization understand the